Idempotency

 3. Send the Mailrith import or export request with `Idempotency-Key` and the job payload.

-5. If the request times out, retry with the same key and exact same payload.
+5. If the request times out, retry with the same key and the exact same payload.

-6. If the CSV, mappings, or export filters change, create a new local job and a new idempotency key.
+6. If the CSV, mappings, or export filters change, create a new local job and a new idempotency key before sending another request.

 7. Monitor the job as described in [Import and Export Jobs](https://mailrith.com/developers/jobs.md).